Buddhism in Pakistan: History

+In a second wave, from the 10th through the 12th centuries, the Ghaznavids overtook Gandhara and Punjab.
+The Persian traveller Al Biruni's memoirs suggest Buddhism had vanished from the medieval Punjab region by the early 11th century.
+By the end of the twelfth century, Buddhism had further disappeared, with the conquest of the Ghaznavids.
+Buddhism survived confined in the northern region of Gilgit Baltistan until 13–14th century, perhaps slightly longer in the nearby Swat Valley.

-Archaelogical sites
+Archaeological sites

 Khyber Pakhtunkhwa

-Gandhāra is the name of an ancient region centered around the Peshawar Valley and Swat river valley, though the cultural influence of "Greater Gandhara" extended across the Indus river to the Taxila region in Potohar Plateau and westwards into the Kabul Valley in Afghanistan, and northwards up to the Karakoram range.

 Famed for its unique Gandharan style of art which is heavily influenced by the classical Greek and Hellenistic styles, Gandhara attained its height from the 1st century to the 5th century CE under the Kushan Empire, who had their capital at Peshawar (Puruṣapura).
-Gandhara "flourished at the crossroads of India, Central Asia, and the Middle East," connecting trade routes and absorbing cultural influences from diverse civilizations; Buddhism thrived until the 8th or 9th centuries, when Islam first began to gain sway in the region.
-It was also the centre of Vedic and later forms of Hinduism.

-The monastic complex called Takht-i-Bahi is located 80 kilometers from Peshawar and 16 kilometers Northwest of the city of Mardan, Takht-i-Bahi was unearthed in early 20th century, and in 1980, it was included in the UNESCO World Heritage list as the largest Buddhist remains in Gandhara, along with the Sahr-i-Bahlol urban remains that date back to the same period, located about a kilometer south.
+The monastic complex called Takht-i-Bahi is located in the Mardan district.
+It was unearthed in the early 20th century, and in 1980, it was included in the UNESCO World Heritage list as the largest Buddhist remains in Gandhara, along with the Seri Bahlol urban remains that date back to the same period, located about a kilometer south.

 Oddiyana was a small region in present-day Swat District.
 It is ascribed importance in the development and dissemination of Vajrayāna Buddhism.
 It was also called as “the paradise of the Ḍākinīs”.
 Padmasambhava, the eighth-century Buddhist master who was instrumental in the introduction of Buddhism to Tibet, was believed to have been born in Oddiyana.

-Founder of the Dzogchen tradition of Buddhism Garab Dorje was also born here.

 Punjab

-Buddhism was practiced in the Punjab region, which is home to many Buddhist monasteries and stupa sites in the Taxila World Heritage Site locale.
-Some of the most important Buddhist figures hailing from Punjab are the chief female disciple of Buddha Khema, Bhadda Kapilani, Anoja and the founder of Sautrantika school of Buddhism Kumaralata.

-Most of the archaeological sites of Taxila (600 BC to 500 AD) are located around Taxila Museum.
+Most of the archaeological sites of Taxila are located around Taxila Museum.
 For over 1,000 years, Taxila remained famous as a center of learning Gandharan art of sculpture, architecture, education and Buddhism in the days of Buddhist glory.
-There are over 50 archaeological sites scattered in a radius of 30 km around Taxila.
+There are over 50 archaeological sites scattered around Taxila.
 Some of the most important sites are the Dhamarajika Stupa and Monastery (300 BC – 200 AD), Bhir Mound (600–200 BC), Sirkap (200 BC – 600 AD), Jandial Temple (c.250 BC) and Jaulian Monastery (200 – 600 AD).

 A museum comprising various sections with rich archaeological finds of Taxila, arranged in chronological order and properly labeled, has been established close to the site.